zryska/Edge-Data-Store-Docs/Beta2/Docker/EdgeDocker.md

 ENTRYPOINT ["./EdgeSystem_linux-x64/OSIsoft.Data.System.Host"]
 ```

-Copy the EdgeSystem_linux-x64.tar file to the same directory as the Dockerfile.
+2. Copy the EdgeSystem_linux-x64.tar file to the same directory as the Dockerfile.
-Run the following command line (sudo may be necessary):
+3. Run the following command line (sudo may be necessary):

 ```bash
 docker build -t edgesystem .
 ```

-## Running Edge System Docker Containers
+## Running Edge System Docker containers

 ### REST access from the local machine from Docker